๐Ÿ”’Cybersecurity and Cryptography

 Kerberos

-• Time-sensitive tickets expire quickly, limiting the window for replay attacks—requires synchronized clocks across the network
+• Time-sensitive tickets expire quickly, limiting the window for replay attacks.
+This means all machines on the network need synchronized clocks (typically via NTP).

-Compare: Kerberos vs. public-key authentication (like SSH keys)—Kerberos uses symmetric cryptography and a trusted third party, while SSH keys use asymmetric cryptography without requiring a central authority.
-Kerberos scales better for enterprise environments; SSH keys work well for individual server access.
+Compare: Kerberos vs. public-key authentication (like SSH keys): Kerberos uses symmetric cryptography and a trusted third party, while SSH keys use asymmetric cryptography without requiring a central authority.
+Kerberos scales better for enterprise environments with many services; SSH keys work well for individual server access.

 Infrastructure Security